vegaprotocol/specs/protocol/0055-TREA-on_chain_treasury.md

 - Transfer from protocol mechanics: there may be a protocol feature such as the charging of fees or handling of expired insurance pool balances that specifies the Network Treasury as destination in a transfer.
 (Charging of fees is placeholder, currently not to be implemented.)

-- Transfer by governance: a [governance proposal](./0028-GOVE-governance.md) can be submitted to transfer funds from a market's insurance pool into the on chain treasury account for the asset. (not required for Oregon Trail as transfer by governance is not in scope)
+- Transfer by governance: a [governance proposal](./0028-GOVE-governance.md) can be submitted to transfer funds from a market's insurance pool into the on chain treasury account for the asset.

-- Transfer transaction: a transaction submitted to the network may request to transfer funds from the general account for an asset, controlled by the owner’s private key, to the Network Treasury. (see [transfers spec](????.md))
+- Transfer transaction: a transaction submitted to the network may request to transfer funds from the general account for an asset, controlled by the owner’s private key, to the Network Treasury. (see [transfers spec](./0057-TRAN-transfers.md))

 ### Funding by deposit